maujza/rabbit-mq-poc/README.md

 At this time, only micro-batching is supported by the custom Spark connector.
 By default, the connector is set with a maximum of 1000 messages per micro-batch and a 2-second time limit for default, this can be changes in the script

+Warning: RabbitMQ does not handle offsets, which means once a message is consumed from the queue, it cannot be re-read.
+Be cautious when performing actions in your Spark jobs that could consume the data, as you cannot recompute or re-read input data.
+This is particularly important if you call multiple actions (e.g., count(), show()) on the same DataFrame in your Spark script.
+In summary, avoid calling multiple actions on the same DataFrame within the foreachBatch function unless you cache it first.
+If you must call multiple actions, consider using cache() to persist the DataFrame.

 ## Project Structure
 The project has the following structure: